Treatment of limiting contrast (Climit) is based on current information about telescope aberrations and the expected performance of JWST NIRISS/AMI.

 - False-alarm probability (unknown)

-Under those assumptions, Figure 1 shows the estimated limiting contrast ratio for 5-sigma detection of a faint companion near a bright host as a function of their apparent separation s in mili-arcseconds.
+Under those assumptions, Figure 1 shows the estimated limiting contrast ratio for 5-sigma detection of a faint companion near a bright host as a function of their apparent separation s in mas.

 If the user's operating point (s, Cflux) lies above a color curve, that source is detectable under the technical and procedural assumptions of Greenbaum et al. (2015).

 This is the best information on limiting performance for NIRISS/AMI at the current time.
-In the future, when our understandings of wavefront errors and other technical factors have improved—or when users become interested in different combinations of technical factors—improved calculations of Climit(s) will be made available.
+In the future, with a better understandings of wavefront errors and other technical factors—or when users become interested in different combinations of technical factors—improved calculations of Climit(s) will be made available.

 Meanwhile, users may be able to extrapolated estimates of Climit(s) using the Exposure Time Calculator (ETC) and other proposal tools.